Adult Basic Education (Multilingual Writing, Cover Letters, Résumés)

 Theory

-We are expanding our theoretical base to include more discursive rhetorics (Isocrates, Dewey, Asen).
+We expanded our theoretical base to include more discursive rhetorics (Isocrates, Dewey, Asen).
 This theoretical shift is important because we posit that limitations associated with traditional service learning (Herzberg, 1994; Shutz and Gere, 1998; Scott, 2004) are linked to less flexible, less discursive approaches.

 Research

-The CWEST research is informed by the critical, situated, and empirical methodologies outlined in Opening Spaces by Patricia Sullivan and James Porter.
-We will integrate user feedback into the CWEST Web area and literacy resources to better tailor them through iterative design methods.
+The CWEST research was informed by the critical, situated, and empirical methodologies outlined in Opening Spaces by Patricia Sullivan and James Porter.
+We integrated user feedback into the CWEST Web area and literacy resources to better tailor them through iterative design methods.

 Practice